British Sri Lankans

 British Sri Lankans are an ethnic group referring to British people who can trace their ancestry to Sri Lanka.
-It can refer to a variety of ethnicities and races, including Sinhalese, Tamils, Moors/Muslims and Burghers.
+It can refer to a variety of ethnicities and races, including Tamils (by far the most numerous), Sinhalese, Moors/Muslims and Burghers.
 They may identify with a various labels including Asian, South Asian, Indian, British, and British Sri Lankan.

 They live primarily in Southern England.
-Within London, they live primarily in West London and South London (notably similar to the British Indian community).
+Within London, they live primarily in West London, East London and South London (notably similar to the British Indian community).
 They have good social mobility and socioeconomic compared other ethnic groups, notably British Pakistani and British Bangladeshi.
-Sri Lanka was relatively socioeconomically advanced among its peers in the late 1900s and a majority of the Sinhalese immigrants were professionals, whereas nearly half of Tamil immigrants were degree holders, and combined with the strong education ethnic in the community led to fortunate outcomes for the British-born children.
+Sri Lanka was relatively socioeconomically advanced among its peers in the late 1900s and a majority of the Sinhalese immigrants were professionals.
+Nearly half of Tamil immigrants were degree holders which combined with a strong education ethic led to fortunate outcomes for the British-born children.
 The estimated average household size is 2.3.